 An action plan allows HEFCE to process this information accurately and quickly and acts as a central record.

-Please note that we may audit a sample of providers' action plans to ensure that the changes on the action plans are supplemented by appropriate records and evidence.
+Please note that we may audit a sample of providers' action plans to ensure that the changes on the action plans are supplemented by records and evidence.

 Submitting and completing action plans

-In order to submit an action plan, the university, college or alternative provider must complete an action plan template.
+To submit an action plan, the university, college or alternative provider must complete an action plan template.
 These can be downloaded and submitted via the HEFCE extranet.